 “Confidence comes from being prepared.” —John Wooden

 - Get enough sleep: Though it’s tempting to have a cram session the night before test day, this can hurt students’ scores more than it helps them.
-The ACT is a long test and mentally exhausting for students.
-In order to finish the last two sections with as much vigor as the first two, it’s crucial to get at least 6 to 8 hours of sleep the night before.
+The ACT and SAT are long tests and mentally exhausting.
+In order to finish the last sections with as much vigor as the first, it’s crucial to get at least 6 to 8 hours of sleep the night before.

 - Eat well: Breakfast is the most important meal of the day—especially on test day.
 Not only does eating a balanced breakfast give you more energy throughout the day, but it also improves concentration!

 - Bring a watch: In order to get through the entirety of each section, it’s important to have a reliable watch to keep track of time.
 It’s best not to assume the test space will have a working wall clock.

 - Familiarize yourself with the test location: If the test is being held somewhere you have never been, it always helps to be familiar with the location so that you know how to get there and where to go.

 - Bring a fully charged calculator: You don’t want your only calculator to keel over in the middle of the test and end up having to do every calculation yourself.

 - Bring a healthy snack: Make sure not to bring anything loaded with sugar that can make you want to crash mid-test.